carbon-language/carbon-lang/docs/design/generics/terminology.md

 "Type erasure" is where a type's API is replaced by a subset.
 Everything outside of the preserved subset is said to have been "erased".
-This can happen in a variety of contexts including both generics and runtime polymorphism.
-For generics, type erasure restricts a type to just the API required by the constraints on a generic function.
+This can happen in a variety of contexts including both checked generics and runtime polymorphism.
+For checked generics, type erasure restricts a type to just the API required by the constraints on that type stated in the signature of the function.

 An example of type erasure in runtime polymorphism in C++ is casting from a pointer of a derived type to a pointer to an abstract base type.
 Only the API of